Chili’s Gluten-Free Menu (2026 Guide) – Gluten-Friendly Options & Cross-Contact Notes

 The table below highlights several menu items that may be considered gluten free or modified to remove gluten ingredients.

-This table is based on general Chili’s menu practices.
+This table is based on general Chili’s gluten free menu practices.
 Always confirm with your specific location, as preparations can vary.

 How to Order Gluten Free at Chili's: Practical Tips